 4. Investments (Short-term)

 If you are placing some of your bonus into a savings account, you are in fact getting poorer by the day because the inflation rate is much greater than what the bank is compensating you in interest.
 What to invest in then?
 If you’re new to investing, it is better to begin by building a portfolio.
-Be mindful of the fact that the stock market is volatile and selections of stocks are aplenty so it might end up hurting you.
-Consequently, investing in unit trust is a safe investing alternative.
+Be mindful of the fact that the stock market is volatile and selections of stocks are aplenty so it might end up hurting you, therefore proper research is needed.
+Consequently, investing in a unit trust is a safe investing alternative.

 5. Retirement fund (Long-term)